-Green-Mode Operation and PFC-ON / OFF Control (FB Pin)
+Green Mode and PFC-ON / OFF Control (FB Pin)

-Green mode is used to further reduce power loss in the system (e.g. switching loss).
-It uses an off-time modulation technique to regulate switching frequency according to FB pin voltage.
-When output loading is decreased, FB voltage becomes lower due to secondary feedback movement and the $t{\rm OFF-MIN}$ is extended.
-After $t{\rm OFF-MIN}$ (determined by FB voltage), the internal valley detection circuit is activated to detect the valley on the drain voltage of the PWM switch.
-When the valley signal is detected, FAN6921AML outputs PWM gate signal to turn on the switch and begin a new switching cycle.
+Green Mode is used to reduce power loss in the system (e.g. switching loss).
+An off-time modulation technique regulates switching frequency according to FB pin voltage.
+When output loading is decreased, FB voltage becomes lower due to secondary feedback movement and the tOFF-MIN is extended.
+After tOFF-MIN (determined by FB voltage), the internal valley-detection circuit is activated to detect the valley on the drain voltage of the PWM switch.

+When the valley signal is detected, FAN6921AMR outputs PWM gate signal to turn on the switch and begin a new switching cycle.

-With green mode and valley detection, at light load condition; power system can perform extended valley switching at DCM operation and further reduce switching loss for better conversion efficiency.
-The FB pin voltage versus $t{\text{OFF-MIN}}$ time characteristic curve is shown in Figure 38.
-As Figure 38 shows, FAN6921AML can extend $t{\text{OFF}}$ time up to 2.5 ms, which is around 400 Hz switching frequency.
+With Green Mode and valley detection at light-load condition; the power system can perform extended valley switching in DCM operation and can further reduce switching loss for better conversion efficiency.
+The FB pin voltage versus $t{OFF-MIN}$ time characteristic curve is shown in Figure 38.
+Figure 38 shows, $t{OFF}$ time narrowed to 2.25 ms, which is around 440 Hz switching frequency.

-Referring to Figure 1 and Figure 2, FB pin voltage is not only used to receive secondary feedback signal to determine gate on time, but also determines PFC stage on or off status.
-At no-load or light-load conditions, if PFC stage is set to be off; that can reduce power consumption from PFC stage switching device and increase conversion efficiency.
-When output loading is decreased, the FB pin voltage becomes lower and, therefore, the FAN6921AML can detect the output loading level according to the FB pin voltage to control the on / off status of the PFC part.
+Referring to Figure 1 and Figure 2, FB pin voltage is not only used to receive secondary feedback signal to determine gate on-time, but also determines PFC stage on or off status.
+At no-load or light-load conditions, if PFC stage is set to be off; that can reduce power consumption from the PFC stage switching device and increase conversion efficiency.
+When output loading is decreased, the FB pin voltage becomes lower and the FAN6921AMR can detect the output loading level according to the FB pin voltage to control the on / off status of the PFC part.

 Figure 38.
-VFB Voltage vs. tOFF-MIN Time Characteristic Curve
+VFB vs. toFF-MIN Characteristic Curve